César (footballer, born 1992)

-César Bernardo Dutra (born 27 January 1992), simply known as César, is a Brazilian professional footballer who last played as a goalkeeper for Boavista.
+César Bernardo Dutra (born 27 January 1992), simply known as César, is a Brazilian professional footballer who plays as a goalkeeper for Portuguese club Boavista.

 Career

 Flamengo

 César debuted for Flamengo on 7 December 2013 in the last match of the 2013 Brazilian Série A against Cruzeiro at Maracanã Stadium, the match ended 1-1.

 On 18 May 2018 César extended his contract with Flamengo until April 2022.

 Ponte Preta (loan)

-In February 2016 César moved to Ponte Preta on loan hoping to gain more experience, although he didn't play a single match during the 2016 season.
+In February 2016 César moved to Ponte Preta on loan hoping to gain more experience, although he did not play a single match during the 2016 season.

 Ferroviária (loan)

 On 29 December 2016 César moved again on loan, this time to Ferroviária to play in the 2017 São Paulo State League.
 Shortly after he returned to Flamengo.